Strategic changes, Human resource management, small and large operational changes

 - The habits of management change from the ruling of “isolated kingdoms” to a management team that cooperates to reach common goals.

 - Gaining support from ‘difficult’ groups or individuals within an organisation.

 - Developing and implementing a strategy that is based on more throughput rather than austerity.

-- Analysing the core cause (CRT*), even in complex organisations or with complex issues.
-By using this technique, the difference between symptoms and causes becomes clear.
+- Analysing the core cause, even in complex organisations or with complex issues the difference between symptoms and causes becomes clear.

-- Conflict logic.
-(CD, E-C*) The logic behind small and large conflicts or supposed contrasts is converted to understanding of the underlying logic.
+- The logic behind small and large conflicts or supposed contrasts is converted to understanding of the underlying logic.

-- Logic of the future (FRT*).
-Before implementing a solution, it is tested to see if it truly leads to all expected results.
+- Before implementing a solution, it is tested to see if it truly leads to all expected results.
 Thanks to this, ‘holes’ in future plans can be discovered and filled.

 - Negative bifurcation.
 This partial process shows the negative effects of the realisation of the future logic.
 It avoids that a good project stagnates or even stops because of, often predictable, negative effects.
 The second part of the NBR-process allows for the avoidance of these problems and thus reinforces the solution.